jenkinka/block/writeup/writeup.md

 Implementation
 --------------
 -implemented as a kernel module
--registers itself as a block device
+-registers itself as a block device, adds it as a disk using add_disk().
 -special module parameters, including stuff for sectors, private key etc